Suhaan16/NVIDIA-Hackathon-Accelerated-Predict-Model/README.md

 # NVIDIA-Hackathon-Accelerated-Predictive-Modeling

-This project was developed as part of the NVIDIA Spooktacular Data Science Competition at ODSC West 2024, where our team ranked in the top 8 out of 45+ teams.
+This project was developed as part of the NVIDIA Spooktacular Data Science Competition, where our team ranked in the top 8 out of 45+ teams.
 Using NVIDIA’s RAPIDS suite on A100 GPUs, we processed and modeled an 8.52GB dataset containing 11 million samples with 106 features, optimizing for both speed and accuracy.
-[ODSC 2024 NVIDIA Hackathon Leaderboard on Kaggle](https://www.kaggle.com/competitions/odsc-2024-nvidia-hackathon/leaderboard)

 ## Project Overview
 The primary goal of this project was to build a high-performing predictive model that could efficiently process a large-scale dataset within a limited runtime, using GPU-accelerated libraries provided by NVIDIA RAPIDS.